kschaper/auth-static/README.md

 # auth-static

+**Notice: This project has moved!**

+The new location for this repository is https://gitlab.com/kschaper/auth-static.

 > Protect static files to be accessible to logged-in users only.

 The files are served by a web server that supports the `X-Accel-Redirect` HTTP header.